Fast solution of Sylvester-structured systems for spatial source separation of the Cosmic Microwave Background: Solving the Linear System

 Since \eqref{eqn.Axb-Sylv} falls into this category, it is of the form

+with $\vek H$ large and sparse and $\vek L$ small and dense.
 In \cite{kohller}, the authors propose Algorithm \ref{alg:big-small-Kohler} to solve \eqref{eq:sparse-dense-Sylvester}.
 In the numerical experiments (cf. \Cref{section:comparison-Kohller}), we demonstrate that this algorithm is not appropriate for the full-scale application problem we are treating in this manuscript.
-For small problems, it does produce solutions with smaller residual norms than what we propose in the subsequent section, but it exceeds available memory for the full-sized problem.
-In this paper, we propose a different approach, which is more robust with respect to the growth in memory used as the size of the problem (i.e., size of the data) increases, and we demonstrate that it delivers solutions with sufficient accuracy in a timely manner.
+For small problems, it does produce solutions with smaller residual norms than what we propose in the subsequent section, but it exhibits quadratic growth in solve time as we increase the problem size, mainly due to the cost of inner linear solves required by method; see \Cref{section:comparison-Kohller} for further details.

+We propose a different approach, which we demonstrate (for test problems involving real Planck data) is more robust with respect to the increase in run time as the size of the problem (i.e., size of the data) increases, and we demonstrate that it delivers solutions with sufficient accuracy in a timely manner.
+It uses the fact that equations with Sylvester structure can be treated using block Krylov subspaces, exploiting a block generalization of the shift-invariance exhibited by Krylov subspaces; see, e.g., \cite{Freund:1993:1} concerning shift invariance and \cite{Simoncini.MatEq-Survey.2016} and references therein for its block generalization to the Sylvester equation setting.

-\subsection{Application of block Krylov approach for large-scale problems}
+\subsubsection{Application of block Krylov approach for large-scale problems}